crimsoncore/thev/src/amsi.md

 # AMSI (Anti-Malware Scanning Interface)

-> WARNING : Amsi loads into powershell, with dotner amsi integrates with the clr which loads AMSI on demand.
+> WARNING : Amsi.dll is loaded into every powershell.exe process, but when running dotnet (csharp) binaries, amsi integrates directly with the clr which loads AMSI on demand.
+Amsi Bypasses that work in powershell don't necessariy work for the CLR integration.

 AmsiScanBuffer
 AmsiScanString